ige-calcul/public-docs/docs/openreprolab.md

 ### Timeline
 - January 21-22 : communication to CAPS and e-mail to all-IGE: call for candidates (=supervisors)
-- February 3: selection of candidates
+- February 18: selection of candidates
-- February 18: information session on Open Science in general and the implementation of workflows for the internship
-- every Thursday until July 31: open slot for discussion and debugging 1pm-4pm
+- every Thursday starting March 13 until July 31: training session on a tool or method + open slot for discussion and debugging 1pm-4pm
 - end of July: Repro-Hackathon and election of the most reproducible intership

+### Program of the training sessions

+- Session 1 Basic tools (March 13th ?)
+  - accessing the computing platform
+  - accessing the storage
+  - use git : create a repo for lab notebook
+  - jupyter notebook

+- Session 2 Daily workflow (March 20th ?)
+  - notebook : journal, project, specific software library
+  - the target : a reproducible internship report
+  - typical workflow
+  - good practices : environment and enrolling the notebook before the push

+- Session 3 Documentation (March 27th ?)
+  - for data : meta data, readme, conventions, markdown, zenodo
+  - for software : docstring, reathedoc

+- Session 4 Advanced software development (April 3th ?)
+  - modules, library packaging
+  - pip install
+  - environments

 ### The rules we set for ourselves
 - about selection of internships